vinser/pixyne/docs/README.md

-# Pixyne

-Use Pixyne to quickly review your photo folder and safely delete bad and similar shots.
-The application has a simple and intuitive interface.
-With one click, you can move a photo to a trash subfolder.
-You may also set or correct the EXIF shooting date to the file date or to a manually entered date.

 ---
+### Use Pixyne to quickly review your photo folder, safely delete bad and similar shots and fix shooting date without any AI.

+---
 ![image](pixyneapp.jpg)

 ![image](pixyneapp2.jpg)

+## How to use

+The application has a simple and intuitive interface, but there are some non-obvious things.

+With a click on photo you can mark to drop it in the trash.

+When you are in a list view, clicking on a list row opens the corresponding photo.

+You may also set or correct the EXIF shooting date to the file date or to a manually entered date.

-When saving the changes it is possible to change all file names to the EXIF shooting date.
+When you save changes, you can change all file names to EXIF shooting date format.

+The application stores the current state of the folder so you can undo changes at any time.
+But the changes will not actually be applied until you save.
+This is useful when working with a large number of photos and when you need to close the application in order to continue working later.
+If you open another folder, all unsaved changes will be lost.

 ## Installation